 To change a multi-platform game for the Wii and/or PS2 is actually more common than you think; the Wii and PS2 have less processing power than the other consoles do, so they come up with similar version that can have different features, and often less complex graphics.
 Take the Ghostbusters game for instance.
 There was a version out for the PS3, Xbox 360 and PC.
 These versions had more realistic graphics and a longer story mode.
 The version for the Wii and PS2 had more stylised, "cartoony" graphics, a couple of different weapons, and a different story mode.

 Similarly, some features have an annoying tendency to disappear between iterations, leading some to suggest that they are being deliberately held back.

-They Just Didn't Care: The only explanation for the continued injured reserve bug is laziness or apathy.
+They Just Didn't Care: The only explanation for the continued injured reserve bug (where a player could be placed on injured reserve but would still take up an active roster spot) is laziness or apathy.
 Apparently fixed in Madden 12, though hackers found a workaround for earlier versions.